matthijahn/KritischerLeitfadenLaTeXTemplate/README.md

 # KritischerLeitfadenLaTeXTemplate

-Thist Template tries to implement the constraints of the document of critical scientific work.
+This Template tries to implement the constraints of the document of critical scientific work.